 .
 Cold resin, room or items used in process including substrate or moulds.

 .
 Resin is reacting to something added to it, sprayed on it or possible contaminant.

 .
-Bubbles often release off of items when adding an inclusion in to the resin.
+Bubbles often release off of items when adding an inclusion in to a resin casting.

 Here are some areas to consider for reduced issues with bubbles:

 1. Temperature is a huge factor with epoxy resins.
 You will always have best results in a consistently warmer/ambient room (from start though to cure).

 There is always certain times of the year, that people who never had a problem before, all of a sudden have a problem.
 And more often than not, it is interesting when we check for weather changes in their location, that is often what we see (even when a person states they keep their space at a certain temp, it is possible for humidity changes to effect resin as well).
 A warm temperature is best for resin castings.
-Regular resin art works well in temperatures of 21C to 26C (70F to 77F) degrees is best for working in, and throughout curing process.
+Regular resin art works well in temperatures of 21C to 26C (70F to 77F) degrees, and room temp needs to be consistently warm throughout curing process.

 Our colder climate weather (in Canada) poses challenges for keeping rooms ambient for resin projects.
 Thanks to a recommendation from a 10 plus year resin artist, I bought a heating unit that works great in my application.
 The unit recommended is ideal for not blowing air into the space, and it self regulates the temperature.
 I have in-floor heat that keeps my basement space warm in the winter, however in the summer & warmer days, my basement studio has the in-floor heat off, so I require a space heater to keep it warm during the entire process, through to cure.
-I added the type of heater recommended to me at the end.
+I added the type of heater recommended to me at the bottom of the blog.